 It's nowhere near as rugged as the Wonderboom 2, but this homebody of a smart speaker makes it easy to ask Amazon Alexa to play your favorite track, tell you the weather or control Alexa-compatible smart home devices.

-The Echo Dot is also one of the most affordable ways to bring Alexa, the Amazon's impressive AI-powered voice assistant, into your home.
+The Echo Dot is also one of the most affordable ways to bring Alexa, the Amazon's impressive AI-powered voice assistant, into your home – especially since it has just been superseded by the 4th gen. model, above.
 Even better, the Echo Dot can be integrated into a ton of smart home and AV products, from the humble Ring doorbell to high-end multi-room audio systems.

 You need to connect the Echo Dot to power so while it's hands-free, it's not particularly 'portable'.
 Sound quality is excellent for a $50 speaker: voices are full-bodied and treble is smooth.
 Amazon also claims it's 70 percent louder than the previous Echo Dot.